 DIMENSIONAL STANDARDS FOR PARKING SPACES AND AISLES

-Parking Angle Parking Angle Min.
-Stall Width Min.
-Stall Depth Min Max.
-Aisle Width
+Parking Angle Min Max.
+Aisle Widths

 Parallel 8 feet 22 feet 12 - 16 feet

 45 degrees 8.5 feet 19 feet 12 - 16 feet

 60 degrees 8.5 feet 20 feet 16 - 20 feet

 90 degrees 8.5 feet 18 feet 22 - 26 feet

 90 degrees - compact 8 feet 17 feet 20 - 24 feet

 - H. Surfacing: Parking surfaces shall be durable and dustless materials such as asphalt, concrete, brick, stone, or pavers.
-Gravel shall not be an allowable material under this standard. - I. Drainage: All off-street parking areas shall utilize Low Impact Development (LID) water quality technologies to collect and treat stormwater on site as required for site plan review.

-- J. Curbs and Vehicle Stops: All off-street parking areas shall include curbs or vehicle stops to prevent vehicles from overhanging into or over public right-of-ways, sidewalks, adjacent areas or landscape areas. - K. Exterior Lighting: Except for parcels zoned for single family and duplex dwelling units, all off-street parking areas with a capacity of four (4) or more vehicles shall provide adequate lighting throughout the hours when the parking area is in operation.
-New or redeveloped off-street parking, stacking and loading areas shall comply with the exterior lighting standards in Section 6.5. - L. Snow Storage: Off-street parking areas larger than 2,700 square feet shall be provided with on-site snow storage areas in addition to the required off-street parking area.
+Gravel shall not be an allowable material under this standard.
+Exceptions to the surfacing materials may be permitted in the AG District by the Planning Commission in order to maintain a rural, agricultural character. - I. Drainage: All off-street parking areas shall utilize Low Impact Development (LID) water quality technologies to collect and treat stormwater on-site as required for site plan review. - J. Curbs and Vehicle Stops: All off-street parking areas shall include curbs or vehicle stops to prevent vehicles from overhanging into or over public rights-of-way, sidewalks, adjacent areas or landscape areas. - K. Exterior Lighting: Except for parcels zoned for single family and duplex dwelling units, all off-street parking areas with a capacity of four (4) or more vehicles shall provide adequate lighting throughout the hours when the parking area is in operation.
+New or redeveloped off-street parking, stacking and loading areas shall comply with the exterior lighting standards in Article 6. - L. Snow Storage: Off-street parking areas larger than 2,700 square feet shall be provided with on-site snow storage areas in addition to the required off-street parking area.
 Snow storage areas shall be provided on the ratio of fifteen (15) square feet per one hundred (100) square feet of off-street parking area.
-Snow storage areas shall be located in such a manner that when utilized they do not interfere with clear visibility of traffic or adjacent streets and highways and the landscaping required in Section 6.4 is protected from damage.

-- M. Maintenance: All parking areas shall be maintained in good condition and kept free of debris and garbage. - N. Completion: All off-street parking, stacking and loading areas indicated on a site plan shall be fully completed before the issuance of Certificate of Occupancy.
-In the case of phased developments, only the off-street parking, stacking and loading areas associated with a given phase of development shall be required to be completed. - O. Access Through Yards: Access drives may be placed in the required front or side yards so as to provide access to rear yards or accessory or attached structures.
+Snow storage areas shall be located in such a manner that does not obstruct required clear vision areas. - M. Maintenance: All parking areas shall be maintained in good condition and kept free of debris and garbage. - N. Completion: All off-street parking, stacking and loading areas indicated on a site plan shall be fully completed before the issuance of Certificate of Occupancy.
+In the case of phased developments, only the off-street parking, stacking and loading areas associated with a given phase of development shall be required to be completed.

+- O. Access Through Yards: Access drives may be placed in the required front or side yards so as to provide access to rear yards or accessory or attached structures.
 (These drives shall not be considered as structural violations in front or side yards.)
-Any walk, terrace, or like surface area not in excess of nine (9) inches above the grade upon which placed shall not be considered to be a structure and shall be permitted in any required yard.

-- P. Barrier-Free Parking: Off-street parking areas shall provide barrier-free spaces in compliance with the State Building Code and the Americans with Disabilities Act (ADA), as applicable. - Q. Defined Area: Off-street parking areas and loading zones shall include painted lines, vehicle stops, or other delineating features to clearly define parking and loading spaces.
+Any walk, terrace, or like surface area not in excess of nine (9) inches above the grade upon which placed shall not be considered to be a structure and shall be permitted in any required yard. - P. Barrier-Free Parking: Off-street parking areas shall provide barrier-free spaces in compliance with the State Building Code and the Americans with Disabilities Act (ADA), as applicable. - Q. Defined Area: Off-street parking areas and loading zones shall include painted lines, vehicle stops, or other delineating features to clearly define parking and loading spaces.